 - a.
-ACWWA is in a mode of continuous improvement, and will review policies and procedures in 2018 to ensure they meet ACWWA's needs in the most cost-effective manner. - b.
-ACWWA is constructing a multi-phase pipeline in Arapahoe Road and Liverpool Street that will connect ACWWA's system to the East Cherry Creek Valley Water and Sanitation District.
-This pipeline will allow ACWWA's water supply being treated at the ECCV Reverse Osmosis (RO) Water Treatment Plant (in which ACWWA owns capacity) to be delivered to ACWWA's service area.
-The two main components of the Phase 2 expansion of ECCV's Northern Project - the design and construction of the booster station and expanded treatment capacity of the RO Plant - are being coordinated with ECCV.
-Phase 2, which will be completed in mid-2020, will bring an additional three million MGD of treated water to ACWWA's service area. - c.
-In 2018, ACWWA will continue its preventative maintenance program, which provides for scheduled maintenance of equipment to minimize the risk of failure.
-Preventative maintenance helps manage costs by reducing the chance of expensive line and system breaks that can interrupt service to ACWWA's rate payers. - d.
+ACWWA is in a mode of continuous improvement, and constantly reviews processes, policies and procedures to ensure they meet ACWWA's needs in the most cost-effective manner. - b.
+In 2019, ACWWA will continue its preventative maintenance program, which provides for scheduled maintenance of equipment to minimize the risk of failure.
+Preventative maintenance helps manage costs by reducing the chance of expensive line and system breaks that can interrupt service to ACWWA's rate payers.
+ACWWA is also in the process of selecting asset management software with predictive capabilities that will help staff track asset life to estimate when infrastructure and equipment will need to be replaced. - c.
 Ensuring system reliability through the maintenance of ACWWA's infrastructure is essential to avoiding significant service interruptions.
-The 2018 budget includes several projects to facilitate reliability: - i.
-Cleaning and video inspection of approximately one-third of the wastewater collection system.
-This entails the jetting of approximately 200,000 feet of piping, followed by closed-circuit video inspection. - ii.
-A third year of enhanced water line cleaning to remove sediment and iron and manganese deposits from the potable water system.
-In 2018, 30,000 - 35,000 thousand feet of water mains will be cleaned, bringing the total pipeline cleaned from 2016 - 2018 to over 25 miles of pipe. - iii.
-Assessing the condition of several wastewater lift stations including the evaluation of operational capabilities, and the design and installation of improvements as required.
+The 2019 budget includes several projects to facilitate reliability: - i.
+Cleaning and video inspection of approximately one-half of the wastewater collection system.
+This entails the jetting of approximately 300,000 feet of piping, followed by closed-circuit video inspection; - ii.
+Improvements to the Waterbury Lift Station to include replacing valves, grating, electrical and other components; - iii.
+Equipping the third clarifier at the Lonetree Creek Water Reuse Facility, which will allow staff to perform required maintenance on the existing clarifiers; and - iv.
+Deep cleaning and rehabilitation of ACWWA's alluvial wells.

-The 2018 budget is shaped by ACWWA's mission and reflects the Board's priorities.
+The 2019 budget is shaped by ACWWA's mission and reflects the Board's priorities.
 The operating budget was developed to ensure that enough funds are available to pay for anticipated costs.
 The non-operating budget includes only those projects that are necessary to meet the challenges of ensuring an adequate supply of water and the effective treatment of wastewater.
 The budget document reflects the progressive nature of ACWWA and promotes accountability, prudence, and fiscal conservatism.

 ACWWA's Board and management strive to be proactive in anticipating future developments that will affect ACWWA's operating environment.
-Issues that will impact ACWWA in the coming years include:
+Issues and trends that will impact ACWWA in the coming years include:

-- Greater federal and state regulation of water and wastewater operations; - Increased pressure on water supplies, resulting in the need to manage current water supplies and for greater regional cooperation; - Capital costs required for additional treatment and delivery capacity for the ACWWA Flow project; - Higher future costs as a result of regulation and managing increasing demand for water coupled with decreasing supplies; - An aging workforce in this sector which is creating a shortage of skilled workers; - Aging water and wastewater infrastructure that is being addressed with ACWWA's asset management program to optimize the life of the systems.
+- Greater federal and state regulation of water and wastewater operations;

+- Increased pressure on water supplies in Colorado and the West, resulting in the need to manage current water supplies and for greater regional cooperation; - Capital costs required for additional treatment and delivery capacity for the ACWWA Flow project; - Higher future costs because of increased regulation and more demand for water coupled with decreasing supplies; - An aging workforce in this sector which is creating a shortage of skilled workers; - Aging water and wastewater infrastructure that is being addressed with ACWWA's asset management program to optimize the life of the systems; - Economic uncertainty due to tariffs, rising interest rates, and global markets may cause a slowdown in development in ACWWA's service area, resulting in a decrease in funds available for capital projects.

-As we move into 2018, we will continue with our commitment to provide the highest quality water and wastewater services for our customers while keeping rates as low as possible.
+As we move into 2019, we will continue with our commitment to provide the highest quality water and wastewater services for our customers while keeping rates as low as possible.
 Staff will focus on maintaining and developing internal processes to most efficiently manage ACWWA's finances and continue to be accountable to the Board of Directors and ACWWA's rate payers.

-We would like to thank the Board of Directors for their leadership and foresight in adopting policies and priorities to guide the development of ACWWA's 2018 Budget.
-We would also like to extend our gratitude to the ACWWA employees, who through their hard work and dedication have enabled ACWWA to meet its goals and objectives for 2017.
-The preparation of this document would not have been possible without the support and input from all departments.
+We would like to thank the Board of Directors for their leadership and foresight in adopting policies and priorities to guide the development of ACWWA's 2019 Budget.
+We would also like to extend our gratitude to the ACWWA employees, who through their hard work and dedication have enabled ACWWA to meet its goals and objectives for 2018.
+The preparation of this document would not have possible without the support and input from all departments.